Skip to Main Content

-Join the Secondary Mastery Specialist Programme 2025/26.
-During the programme you will receive fully funded professional development from experts, have time to develop your own expertise, and then to support others.
+Want to become a specialist in teaching for mastery and support your own school to develop teaching for mastery approaches?
+Join the Secondary Mastery Specialist Programme.
+During the course of the programme you will receive fully-funded professional development from experts, have time to develop your own expertise, and then to support others.

 Hear from a teacher who has been part of the programme as he explains how teaching for mastery has revolutionised the way he teaches, and had a positive impact on his students.